benedict-96/Cemracs2023/paper/src/results.md

 \end{figure}
 ```

 We see that the standard transformer very clearly fails on this task and that the volume-preserving feedforward network slowly drifts of.
 The volume-preserving transformer manage to stay close to the numerical solution much better.
 We further compare the two volume-preserving networks and plot the time evolution of the relative error (compared to the solution with implicit midpoint).
-These results are shown in m[fig:VPFFvsVPT]m(@latex).
+These results are shown in M[fig:VPFFvsVPT]m(@latex).

 ```@raw latex
 \begin{figure}